kiankovskaia/Eat-da-burger/README.md

 ## Usage

-After the packages are installed, application will be invoked by running the `nodemon` command in the terminal in the root folder of the repository.
+After the packages are installed, application will be invoked by running the `npm start` command in the terminal in the root folder of the repository.

 ## License